Tanz0rz/haxe-fmod/docs/getting-started.md

 # FMOD_SDK_WEB=C:\path\to\fmodstudioapi20312html5
 ```

-This allows you to have both your C++/HashLink SDK and HTML5 SDK configured simultaneously.
+Both variables can be set at the same time, so one machine holds the desktop SDK and the HTML5 SDK.

 ## 4. Check your setup

-`haxelib run haxefmod check` will check various aspects of your local dev environment to verify your setup and is **highly recommended**.
+`haxelib run haxefmod check` checks your local dev environment and is **highly recommended**.

 ```bash
 haxelib run haxefmod check
 ```

-Every line it prints should end in a check mark.
-It reports what is missing and how to fix it, so run it again whenever a build fails in a way you do not understand.
+Every line it prints must end in a check mark.
+It reports what is missing and how to fix it.
+Run it again whenever a build fails in a way you do not understand.

 ## 5. Play something

-Banks are loaded from `assets/fmod/Desktop` by default (see [Banks and settings](guides/banks-and-settings.md) to change that).
+Banks load from `assets/fmod/Desktop` by default.
+[Banks and settings](guides/banks-and-settings.md) shows how to change that.
 With `Master.bank` and `Master.strings.bank` in that folder, the facade is ready to use.

 === "HaxeFlixel"

     Call `haxefmod.flixel.FmodFlxSetup.init()` once in your first state.
-It initializes FMOD and keeps the per-frame update running, see [Engine components](guides/components.md#setup).
+It initializes FMOD and keeps the per-frame update running.
+See [Engine components](guides/components.md#setup).

     ```haxe
     import haxefmod.flixel.FmodFlxSetup;